blakeahawkins/project-3/README.md

 What the app will do.
-- Trip budgeting app.
-It will calculate or  "analyze"  cost of your trip, as well as your spending habits, and provide an estimated time it will take to save up for your trip:
-- The app will take input of how much is being put into savings (and if anything is removed) and update accordingly.
+- Recall Aid that will can be used by patients that have had life events that effect their ability to remember names, faces or objects:
+- The app will allow patients or caregivers to customize items to make them more relatable and identifiable.

 Technologies implemented
-- user authentication
+- Facebook user authentication
  -React modularization
  -react-router
- -Google Hotel API
+ -Google Translate API
- -Kiwi/Skypicker API
  -MongoDB/Mongoose.